-LUIGI GASPARI (2) CHAIRMAN
+Luigi Gaspari (2)

+Chairman

-GIORGIO CUMIN (1)
+Giorgio Cumin (1)

-MAURILIO FRATINO (3)
+Maurilio Fratino (3)

-SILVANO MONTALDO (1)
+Silvano Montaldo (1)

-ANTONIO TAMBORRINO (1)
+Antonio Tamborrino (1)

-- (1) Auditors appointed from the majority list submitted by the Ministry for the Economy and Finance, which had a shareholding of 30.2% of the share capital. - (2) Auditor appointed from the minority list submitted by Arca SGR SpA, Fideuram Investimenti SGR SpA, Fideuram Gestions SA, Interfund Sicav, Monte Paschi Asset Management SGR SpA, Stichting Pensioenfonds ABP, Pioneer Asset Management SA, Pioneer Investment Management Sgrpa, Ubi Pramerica SGR SpA, BNP Paribas Asset Management SGR SpA, which had a shareholding of 1.152% of the share capital. - (3) Auditor appointed from the minority list submitted by Mediobanca SpA, which had a shareholding of 1.003% of the share capital.
+(1) Auditors appointed from the majority list submitted by the Ministry of the Economy and Finance, which had a shareholding of 30.2% of the share capital.

+(2) Auditor appointed from the minority list submitted by Arca SGR SpA, Fideuram Investimenti SGR SpA, Fideuram Gestions SA, Interfund Sicav, Monte Paschi Asset Management SGR SpA, Stichting Pensioenfonds ABP, Pioneer Asset Management SA, Pioneer Investment Management Sgrpa, Ubi Pramerica SGR SpA, BNP Paribas Asset Management SGR SpA, which had a shareholding of 1.152% of the share capital.

+(3) Auditor appointed from the minority list submitted by Mediobanca SpA, which had a shareholding of 1.003% of the share capital.

-Two Alternate Statutory Auditors appointed by the Shareholders' Meeting on 29 April 2009:
+Two Alternate Statutory Auditors were appointed by the Shareholders' Meeting on 29 April 2009:

-MAURIZIO DATTILO (2)

-PIERO SANTONI (1)
+Maurizio Dattilo (2) Piero Santoni (1)

-- (1) Auditor appointed from the majority list submitted by the Ministry for the Economy and Finance, which had a shareholding of 30.2% of the share capital. - (2) Auditor appointed from the minority list submitted by Mediobanca SpA, which had a shareholding of 1.003% of the share capital.
+(1) Auditor appointed from the majority list submitted by the Ministry of the Economy and Finance, which had a shareholding of 30.2% of the share capital.

+(2) Auditor appointed from the minority list submitted by Mediobanca SpA, which had a shareholding of 1.003% of the share capital